Yinigma/EnemySkinKit/Assets/EnemySkinKit/Metadata/README.md

 If you'd prefer something leaner or want something more custom, consider looking at the developer section of the EnemySkinRegistry mod page.

 ### *So About Those Armature Maps...
 Lethal Company skinned meshes have proven difficult to work with, at least for me.
 Reskinning a mesh in the usual way is probably possible, but it seems no matter what I try, when I go to replace a skinned mesh in a skinned mesh component, it ends up a scrambled mess.
 Get in touch with me if you've got this figured out.
 Until then, my solution is "Armature Maps," which copy the animation from the vanilla mesh over to your modded mesh at runtime.
 These were a planned feature anyway, because they have the benefit of allowing you to adjust the proportions of your model.
-They're just more expensive computationally.
 To get an armature map set up, right click in the Project Window, and select Create > EnemySkinKit > Animation > Armature Mapping.

 ![Location of the Armature Map creation option in the context menu](https://github.com/Yinigma/EnemySkinKit/blob/main/Images/CreateArmatureMap.png?raw=true)